-A primary reason for the popularity of kinesiology is the increasing recognition of the importance of health-related and skill-related human movement.
+A main reason for the popularity of kinesiology is the increasing recognition of the importance of health-related and skill-related human movement.
 Because health and human movement are so closely linked, the study of human movement naturally links with a concern for health.
 The correlation between being physically active and being healthy is proven.
-Physical activity of various types is valued not only for its ability to prevent disease but also as a form of treatment for many conditions.
-Of course, it has always been the basis of physical therapy, but physical activity can also promote health through such activities as tai chi and yoga in the Eastern tradition.
+Physical activity of various types is valued not only for its preventive capacities but also as a form of treatment for many conditions.
+Of course, it has always been the basis of physical therapy, but physical activity is also recommended as part of the remedial protocol for many lifestyle diseases in the Western medical establishment and as a form of health promotion through such activities as tai chi and yoga in the Eastern tradition (Figure 1.1).